 How much will I have to repay?

-On Nov.
-1, 2014, LAO will implement the first of three annual six per cent financial eligibility increases for all the certificate and duty counsel services it provides, including the amount of income level that requires you to sign a contribution agreement.
+On April 1, 2015, LAO implemented the second of three annual six per cent financial eligibility increases for all the certificate and duty counsel services it provides, including the amount of income level that requires you to sign a contribution agreement.

-The charts below provide guidelines for the income levels needed to qualify for services.
+The charts below provide guidelines for the income levels needed to qualify for services, effective April 1, 2015.
 Generally, if your income falls in the range outlined in the chart below, you will be asked to sign a contribution agreement.
 To see what your monthly payments will be, find your income level below and the contribution amount.
 Some exceptions do apply, and the legal aid staff person who takes your application will be able to give you more information.

 |Family Members||Gross annual income|

 |4||$27,042||$27,042 to $33,843||$75 /month|

 |$7,978||$7,978 to $9,214||$50 /month|

 What if I don’t want a contribution agreement?
 What if I think the payments are too high?

 You can only request a review of a contribution agreement for two reasons:

 - You are in debt